 Some people do not want to apologize because they are concerned they will repeat the same mistake and make asking for forgiveness meaningless.
 Apologizing is not the equivalent of taking an oath never to repeat the offense.
 When we say we are sorry, we are saying: We feel badly we have caused them distress, we will make it up to them, if appropriate, and we are committed to do better in the future.

 Commit to approaching the person: Once you have compiled your list, choose the person you think will be easiest to make amends with and pick a date on which you commit to call, write, or approach them.
-Pace yourself, focusing on one or more people each week, until you have cleared your slate.
+Focus on one or more people each week, until you have cleared your slate.

 During the exchange: When you ask for forgiveness, be sincere and to the point.
 Acknowledge what you did and that it was wrong.
 Do not give excuses or minimize what happened.
 Express regret and make amends, when applicable.
 Use phrases such as: “I’m sorry,” “I apologize,” “Please forgive me,” or, “Do you forgive me?”
 Most of the time, people will graciously forgive us if we show sincere regret and a desire to make things right.